LasseHindsberg/LasseHindsberg/README.md

 ## Welcome to my profile!
-- I'm a front-end Web developer, based in Denmark.
+💻 - I'm a front-end Web developer, based in Denmark.

+📗 - Currently Studying Computer Science at Zealand Business College

+🧗‍♂️ - Always looking for new challenges, and ready for the next big adventure

+❤️ - Avid lover of React.js

 <!--
 **LasseHindsberg/LasseHindsberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.